 Youth suicides in Montana are about triple the national average.
 One in ten high school students and one in seven middle school students reported attempting suicide in 2018, according to the state’s health department.

 One in seven middle school kids tied to kill themselves last year.
 Why is it that everyone in the state isn’t scared shitless for their kids?
 Why isn’t this newsworthy on a daily basis?
-I should I have to find it buried in a MPR story online?
+Why should I have to find it buried in a MPR story online?
 How much longer are the people here going to quit hiding behind the Montana mystique and the facade of perfection in the big sky country … and wake the hell up!

 Whenever I talk to people about living here they always ask, “it must be wonderful there.”
 The same goes for the national media.
 You can see it with the talking heads on MSNBC and CNN fawning over Steve Bullock and his ill-advised presidential bid.
 It’s like he’s going to bring some wonderful insight on how to solve the country’s problems because he is governor of Montana — a state where one in seven middle schools kids tried to kill themselves because because they have no hope.
 I’d hardly call that an exemplary track record.